BND Hamburger Icon

 Does social media show up on background checks?

 Social media accounts don’t typically show up on background checks.
-Most background checks include employment history, credit information and legal problems.
+Most background checks include employment and education history, credit information and legal problems.
 However, there may be some cases where social accounts show up on a social media background check.

 “There are companies that run social media-based background checks, but that is a separate paid service,” Erhard added.
 “While I’m aware of its existence, I don’t personally know any employers who have utilized that kind of service.”